anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 - Some things were changed on the buy premium page.
 - Bottom "view featured items" button width changed to be wider.
 - "Fixed" the margins between the items in the catalog.
+- Text pushed to right on recommended items when viewing an item.

 ### Credit
 All credit to Ologist for originally making this incredible user-style theme!